 Women slowly begin to step into the shoes of motherhood since the early days of pregnancy.
-As time passes, anticipation and excitement take over the couple who is eagerly waiting for their little bundle of joy.
-The blissful journey requires constant monitoring for the well-being of both the mother and her baby inside the womb.
-A prenatal screening test is one such procedure that expectant mothers must take to determine the likeability of any birth defect in their baby.
-These tests are important from the medical viewpoint as they provide meaningful information about the unborn child.
+As time passes, anticipation and excitement take over the couple, eagerly waiting for their little bundle of joy.
+The blissful journey requires constant monitoring for the well-being of the mother and her baby inside the womb.
+Prenatal screening tests are one such procedure that expectant mothers must take to determine the likeability of any birth defect in their baby.
+These tests are essential from the medical viewpoint as they provide meaningful information about the unborn child.

 In this article, we talk about the different prenatal screening tests that are conducted over the course of pregnancy.

 About Prenatal Screening Tests

 Pregnant mothers have to undergo a set of procedures to determine if their baby is developing normally or not.
 Being one of the most important parts of pregnancy, prenatal screening tests keep the parents updated about the baby’s development inside the womb.
 Through these tests, doctors can identify the risk or probability that a particular condition exists.
 Some tests are a routine procedure.
 For instance, glucose tolerance tests are performed to detect gestational diabetes.
 Also, women under a higher risk of conceiving may have to undergo some additional tests.
 For example, women living in the regions where tuberculosis is prevalent have to take a tuberculin skin test.

 As pregnancy is divided into three trimesters, each one requires a different set of prenatal screening tests depending upon time.
 The first-trimester tests usually begin as soon as the mother enters her 10th week of pregnancy.
 While second-trimester screening tests are conducted between 14 and 18 weeks.
 Several conditions that may affect the baby are checked upon with these tests.